 Consider What’s Going on with Your Current Loan

 Ask yourself if the chances of defaulting on your car loan are high.
-If so, you have a better chance of being able to lower your car payment.
+If so, you have a better chance of being able to lower your car payment with a loan adjustment to help ease the burden.
 Why?
-It’s simple.
+It is simple.
 If you default, your lender will end up losing money on the deal.
-Thus, if a default is impending, a lender will help you refinance or extend the loan in order to help you avoid losing the car as well as ensure they don’t lose out on the loan.
-It’s all about the dollars.
-The catch is that you are usually given a longer loan time and higher interest rates; your monthly payment may be lower, but you’ll end up paying much more in the long run.
+Thus, if a default is impending, a lender will help you refinance or extend the loan to help you avoid losing the car as well as make sure they do not lose out on the loan.
+Refinancing to make owning a car less stressful is a good option.

-Moreover, lenders also like to see that the vehicle has not exceeded 80,000 miles.
-This mileage limit ensures that the car is still in good shape.
-The loan amount minimum ensures the lender actually has motivation to help you.
-If helping you will only make them enough money for pens, they may not be as willing.
+Moreover, lenders also like to see that the vehicle has not exceeded 80,000 to 100,000 miles.
+This mileage limit ensures that the car is still in good shape and will hold its loan value.
+The loan amount minimum ensures the lender has the motivation to help you with a new bad credit loan.

 Lengthen Your Borrowing Period

-Like anything dealing with loans, trying to lower your car payment through a refinance has its pros and cons.
-The good thing is that this can easily lower your car payment each month and make your financial life much easier.
+Like anything dealing with loans, trying to lower your car payment has its pros and cons of refinancing a car to do it.
+The good thing is that a loan adjustment can help with car payments by lowering your car payment each month and make your financial life easier.
 You just pay over a longer period.

-Often, a second financial institution will offer a slightly lower interest rate than the first lender in order to get more business.
-The only way to see if you can get a better interest rate is to apply for refinancing at a number of lending institutions and compare the rates.
-If a bank or credit union has not been receiving a large amount of refinance applications, your chances of getting a new loan and being able to lower your car payment will be even higher.
+Often, a second financial institution will offer a slightly lower interest rate than the first lender to get more business.
+The only way to see if you can get a better interest rate is to apply for auto loan refinancing at some lending institutions and compare the rates.
+If a bank or credit union has not been receiving a considerable amount of refinance applications from bad credit borrowers, your chances of getting a new loan and being able to lower your car payment will be even higher.

 Consider a Lease

 If you are currently leasing a car, getting a mile limit can help cut down the monthly payment.
-Dealerships do this because it makes certain the car has a higher resale value once it is returned.
+Dealerships do this because it makes certain the car has a higher resale value once returned.

 Sell Your Car

-Everybody’s situation is different.
+We know that everyone’s credit situation is different.
 The market is always in fluctuation.
-There are a lot of factors that can influence if you are able to lower your monthly car payment or not.
-It’s vital that you take into account your current situation and the feasibility of extending your loan or refinancing.
+There are lots of factors that can influence low car payments with bad credit.
+It is vital that you take into account your current situation and the feasibility of extending your loan or refinancing.